quanta-tect/quanta/DONATIONS.md

 Only listed in this file in the quanta-tect/quanta repo

-Or via official Twitter @QUANTA777999 (only when stating "official donation address")
+Or via official Twitter @Quanta_Protocol  (only when stating "official donation address")

 If anyone DMs you a different address claiming to be QUANTA — it's a SCAM.